|About DukeEngage||Immersion Programs||Student Development||Get Involved||Blogs & Videos||Giving|

-June 17 - August 13
+June 20 - August 14

 Students will serve at their volunteer placement 40 hours a week while contributing to the mission and needs of the organizations.
 There will be opportunities to be placed with organizations that promote and support projects related to: social justice, the environment, youth empowerment, food security and hunger, financial empowerment, workforce development, minority and immigrant advocacy, urban planning, disability rights and awareness, adoption and the foster care system, urban agriculture and community gardens, and civic engagement.
 Students will have an opportunity throughout the program to meet and interact with Duke alumni living in Seattle.
 Through service placements as well as immersive educational and cultural opportunities, students will gain an understanding of the host of unique issues related to the region.